AL10

 Low Coolant Level Detection

-Controller displays AL10 indicating low coolant level; generator may not start or may shut down.
+The controller displays AL10, indicating a low coolant level; the generator may not start or may shut down.

 Advertisements